-Between the 22-29th of February, I will be staying in Lesbos for an Art project that somehow spinned-off Lipstick Leaders.
-During this week will be portraying Women refugees at a “Safe House” of the organization SAO
+Between the 22-29th of February, I stayed in Lesbos for an Art project that somehow spinned-off Lipstick Leaders.
+During this week I was portraying Women refugees at a “Safe House” of the organization SAO

 During my work on my Project Lipstick Leaders I was often asked if I’m working on a “Men-Project” mostly during the talk with different Leaders I portraited for this Project.